 These algorithms are based on intra-country census information and are combined with spatial information (e.g. terrain, road infrastructure, urban and rural settlements) to delineate those areas that are uninhabitable as well as to refine their distribution.
 This is carried out until an approximate population count is achieved.

 3.6.
 TRANSMISSION LINE NETWORK

-The transmission network map used in this analysis was obtained from OpenStreetMap, as shown in Figure 6.
+The transmission network map used in this analysis was provided by the National Energy Directorate in Mali (Coulibaly and Maiga, 2014), as shown in Figure 6.